AvanRocks/chem-equation-balancer/README.md

 ## Linux

-If you are on Linux (or Mac, but I haven't tested it) run the following command to compile:
+If you are on Linux, run the following command to compile:

 ```
 $ g++ bal.cpp Matrix.cpp -o bal